brisbanemakerspace/bms-wiki/howto/host-event.md

     - [Meetup Group](https://www.meetup.com/en-AU/brisbane-makerspace/)
     - Google Calendar ([get access to our shared google calendars](/howto/manage-shared-google-calendars))
     - Canva ([get access to our canva](/howto/canva))
 4. Use the event template on Canva to create graphics for all the different platforms.
-Direct links to each template are below:
-    - Event Cover for Facebook, Discord & Meetup
-    - Instagram "Square"
-    - Instagram & Facebook Story
+You can find our brand templates in the canva guide on [this page](/howto/canva).

 5. Add the event and all the associated details as a:
     - BMS Google calendar event